GoyWebdesign/codelights/readme.txt

 5. Editing sidebar widget from customizer

 == Changelog ==
+= 1.1.3 =
+* Improved: Interactive Banner now shows attachment alt, when it's defined (which is good for SEO)
+* Fixed: Compatibility with some 3-rd party plugins that change hooks order.

 = 1.1.2 =
 * Improved: Compatibility with WordPress 4.6
 * Improved: FlipBox and Interactive Banners how handle Tab button focus properly